ARMmbed/mbed-os-5-docs/docs/tools/new_tools_temp.md

 The Mbed OS configuration system parses the configuration files in your project (mbed_lib.json, mbed_app.json and targets.json) for a particular target and toolchain, and outputs a CMake script.
 The build system uses this script to build for your target, using your toolchain.

 <span class="tips">**Tip:** If you're rebuilding for the same target and toolchain, you can keep using the same CMake script, so you won't have to use the `configure` command again for each build.
-If you change your target or toolchain, run the `configure` command again to generate a new CMake script.</span>
+If you change any of mbed_lib.json, mbed_app.json, targets.json, target or toolchain, run the `configure` command again to generate a new CMake script.</span>

 1. Check your board's build target name.